 - If a member is enrolled in two or more clothing projects, each outfit must be a complete ensemble.
-NO part of one outfit can be worn with additional project clothing. (i.e. A Terrific Tops blouse cannot be worn with Sundresses & Jumpers)

-Bring to judging a standard size (31⁄2" x 5" or 4" x 6") color photo of 4-Her wearing finished outfit with member's name and club - name on the back. - Bring completed Style Revue card to judging-found in project book or online: fairfield.osu.edu under Member Resources Additional opportunity: The County Wool Award

-Additional opportui illy.
-The County Wool Award Intermediate Leve el 411em•bel•lish: A 4-H Guide to Wearable Art (I) All 10 activities and 3 journal pages At least one embellished garment At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Wear complete outfit See additional requirements above 412 Sew for Others (I) All 7 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review Construct one complete outfit for the person of your choice OR adapt three different garments for someone with a disability Completed project book Person wearing the outfit should come to judging and the Style Review See additional requirements above Thursday, July 13 11:00 a.m 4:30 p.m.
-By appointment Ed Sands Building, Fairgrounds Style Review (Liberty Union High School), July 13, 7:00 p.m.
-Display article(s) made at fair 415 Ready, Set, Sew Active!
-(I) All 9 activities At least 2 learning experiences At least 2 leadership/citizenship activities At least one garment that is part of an active sportswear outfit Project summary and project review Completed project book Wear complete outfit See additional requirements above 418 Loungewear (X) All 11 activities At least 2 learning experiences At least 2 leadership/citizenship activities A loungewear outfit to wear over garments you make or buy Project record, summary, and review Completed project book Wear complete outfit (must be appropriate) See additional requirements above 424 Clothing for Middle School (I, ages 10-14) All 5 interest areas At least 1 garment with sleeves or a skirt or pants plus a top such as a vest, collarless jacket, sweater, blouse, or other top, with or without sleeves At least 1 additional organized activity, 1 leadership/citizenship activity and 1 career experience.
-Project evaluation and project summary Completed project book Wear complete outfit a) at least one garment with sleeves or b) a skirt, skorts or pants plus a top such as a vest, collarless jacket, sweater, blouse or other top with or without sleeves Bring at least one item that you have repaired See additional requirements above 430 Shopping Savvy (I) All 8 activities At least 2 learning experiences At least 2 leadership/citizenship activities An outfit, including accessories Project review Completed project book Wear a total look for judging and bring educational display/poster to demonstrate consumer skills you have learned.
-See additional requirements above l . ·
+NO part of one outfit can be worn with additional project clothing. (i.e. A Terrific Tops blouse cannot be worn with Sundresses & Jumpers) Bring to judging a standard size (31⁄2" x 5" or 4" x 6") color photo of 4-Her wearing finished outfit with member's name and club - name on the back. - Bring completed Style Revue card to judging-found in project book or online: fairfield.osu.edu under Member Resources Additional opportunity: The County Wool Award rtaditional opportal illy.
+The County Wool Award Intermediate Leve el 411em•bel•lish: A 4-H Guide to Wearable Art (I) All 10 activities and 3 journal pages At least one embellished garment At least 2 learning experiences At least 2 leadership/citizenship activities Project review Completed project book Wear complete outfit See additional requirements above 412 Sew for Others (I) All 7 activities and all Talking It Over questions At least 2 learning experiences At least 2 leadership/citizenship activities Project review Construct one complete outfit for the person of your choice OR adapt three different garments for someone with a disability Completed project book Person wearing the outfit should come to judging and the Style Review See additional requirements above 415 Ready, Set, Sew Active!
+(I) All 9 activities At least 2 learning experiences At least 2 leadership/citizenship activities At least one garment that is part of an active sportswear outfit Project summary and project review Completed project book Wear complete outfit See additional requirements above Monday, July 15 11:00 a.m 4:00 p.m.
+By appointment Ed Sands Building, 418 Loungewear (X) All 11 activities At least 2 learning experiences At least 2 leadership/citizenship activities A loungewear outfit to wear over garments you make or buy Project record, summary, and review Completed project book Wear complete outfit (must be appropriate) See additional requirements above Fairgrounds Style Review (Liberty Union High School), July 15, 7:00 p.m.
+Display article(s) made at 424 Clothing for Middle School (I, ages 10-14) All 5 interest areas At least 1 garment with sleeves or a skirt or pants plus a top such as a vest, collarless jacket, sweater, blouse, or other top, with or without sleeves At least 1 additional organized activity, 1 leadership/citizenship activity and 1 career experience.
+Project evaluation and project summary Completed project book Wear complete outfit a) at least one garment with sleeves or b) a skirt, skorts or pants plus a top such as a vest, collarless jacket, sweater, blouse or other top with or without sleeves Bring at least one item that you have repaired See additional requirements above fair 430 Shopping Savvy (I) All 8 activities At least 2 learning experiences At least 2 leadership/citizenship activities An outfit, including accessories Project review Completed project book Wear a total look for judging and bring educational display/poster to demonstrate consumer skills you have learned.
+See additional requirements above 200 daditional rogali officiale above